srobo/website/_events/sr2019/competition.md

 ## Parking

+[Pay and display car parks][parking] are available on site.

 ## Food

-Unfortunately, we are unable to provide food at the competition, but we have compiled a list of available food outlets nearby if you wish to purchase food on the day.
+Unfortunately, we are unable to provide food at the competition, but we have compiled a list of available food outlets on site if you wish to purchase food on the day.

+TODO: Map of food outlets

 ## More details